Abish (Book of Mormon): Narrative

 Abish is introduced at this point.
-Described as a "Lamanitish" servant of Lamoni (because of the King James biblical language, she is possibly implied to be enslaved), Abish is one of the few people in Lamanite society who believes in Jesus Christ before Ammon's arrival, "having been converted unto the Lord for many years, on account of a remarkable vision of her father".
+Described as a "Lamanitish" servant of Lamoni, Abish is one of the few people in Lamanite society who believes in Jesus Christ before Ammon's arrival, "having been converted unto the Lord for many years, on account of a remarkable vision of her father".
 Of all who are present in Lamoni's household, only Abish does not faint and enter a death-like trance.

 When Abish sees that everyone has fainted she knows it is the result of the power of the Lord.
 Upon recognizing this, she hopes that the experience will help others also be converted to following God, and so she begins to run from house to house calling neighboring Lamanites to come and see.
 However, Abish is heartbroken when many of the people who gather begin arguing about what has happened.
 Some people think the royal household's condition signifies that "a great evil that had come upon them" as divine punishment upon Lamoni for allowing a Nephite to dwell in their territory.
 One person present even attempts to kill Ammon while he is unconscious, and others suggest that Ammon is not a human Nephite, but instead somehow a kind of monster.
 Realizing that the people are angry at the sight of the scene, rather than finding joy in the miracle as she had, Abish despairs and becomes "exceedingly sorrowful, even unto tears".

 Amid the people's argument about the condition of the king, queen, and their household, Abish goes to the queen and tries to lift her from the ground.
 As soon as Abish touches her, the queen wakes, joyfully proclaims her conversion to Christ, and speaks in tongues.
 The queen then takes Lamoni's hand, waking him in a similar manner, and he calms the crowd, tells them what he has experienced, and begins to teach them about God.
 As a result, many more people are converted, and this begins a chain of conversions among the Lamanites.
 Abish's and the Lamanite queen's actions thereby become fundamental to the fulfillment of the Book of Mormon story's earlier promise that Lamanites would adopt Christianity and fulfill God's covenant with Lehi.

 After raising the Lamanite queen, Abish vanishes from the narrative, and she never reappears in the Book of Mormon.